Board of Directors

 As a participant of Destination Imagination, Ethan was a three-time provincial champion and two-time global finalist.
 Ever a proponent of “if it doesn’t say you can’t, you can,” he is a firm believer that creative problem solving is the key to addressing the global and local challenges of today.
 A lawyer by trade, he helps little governments solve big problems.
 Ethan also serves on the Board of the Hollyburn Sailing Club as the Training Officer running community-based sailing lessons.
 Ethan holds a Bachelor of Social Sciences (French Immersion) from the University of Ottawa and a JD from the University of Victoria.
 He has worked for all levels of government, not-for-profits, the private sector and has lived in Bangladesh and the Netherlands.

 BC Affiliate Director

 Gabi is a former professional tennis player who proudly played for the Peruvian national tennis team.
-She holds a business degree from the Ricardo Palma University located in Lima Peru, and has many years of international management and marketing experience.
+She holds a business degree from the Ricardo Palma University located in Lima Peru, a Business Management Diploma from Kwantlen Polytechnic University (KPU) in BC, Canada,and has many years of international management and marketing experience.

 In 2016 Gabi was the recipient of the Ethel Tibbitt’s Award and Scholarship by the Richmond Community Foundation.
 Gabi has also been two times recipient of the “Outstanding Achievement” Award from Kwantlen Polytechnic University.